Learn about the fourth cycle of PIRLS! Assess primary school students' reading comprehension in an international context.

 Progress in International Reading Literacy Study 2011

-Combining newly developed reading assessment passages and questions for 2011 with a selection of secure assessment passages and questions from 2001 and 2006, the study offers a state-of-the-art assessment of reading comprehension that allows for the measurement of change since 2001.
+Combining newly developed reading assessment passages and questions for 2011 with a selection of secure assessment passages and questions from 2001 and 2006, the study offered a state-of-the-art assessment of reading comprehension that allowed for measurement of changes since 2001.

-The study also examines national policies and practices related to literacy, and includes a set of questionnaires for students, parents/caregivers, teachers, and school principals to investigate the experiences that young children have at home and school in learning to read.
+PIRLS 2011 also examined the national policies and practices related to literacy, and included a set of questionnaires for students, parents/caregivers, teachers, and school principals to investigate the experiences that young children have at home and school in learning to read.
+A number of new context questionnaire scales were developed to offer greater insights into home supports and school environments for teaching and learning.
+As PIRLS and TIMSS were both conducted in 2011, countries had the opportunity to assess the same fourth grade students in reading, mathematics, and science.

 Participating education systems